Chapter 6: It’s time to talk about guns

 Gun laws, such as defining where people can carry, fall within the police powers of the state.
 Not until 1934, in an era of bootleggers and gangsters, did Congress pass a national statute about possession of guns.

 The National Firearms Act required registration of certain weapons, imposed a tax on the sale and manufacture of certain guns, and restricted the sale and ownership of high-risk weapons such as sawed-off shotguns and automatic machine guns.
-The law was challenged not long after Congress passed the bill and it was upheld by the Supreme Court.
+The law was challenged not long after Congress passed the bill and it was upheld by the Court in in the case U.S. v Miller (1939).

 Increased urban crime, protest, and assassinations in the 1960s influenced the passage of the Gun Control Act of 1968.
 Along with other anti-crime bills that year, the act sought safer streets.
 It ended mail-order sales of all firearms and ammunition and banned the sale of guns to felons, fugitives, illegal drug users, people with mental illness, and those dishonorably discharged from the military.
 In reality, the law’s effect was to punish those who owned a gun or used it illegally more than to prevent the purchase or possession of guns.